 What Do Plan G and Plan N Have in Commoncompare medigap plans

-There are many similarities between Plan G and Plan N. In fact, they are more alike than they are different (which may be why you are considering these two plans).
+There are many similarities between Plan G (some people call it “Medicare G“) and Plan N. In fact, they are more alike than they are different (which may be why you are considering these two plans).
 Many people consider them to be the two best Medigap plans.
 Here is a list of the primary similarities:

 • Medicare Part A deductible IS covered